-Table 2-14.
+Table 2-11.
 Autoprovisioning Configuration Parameters (continued)

-Web Page Item Description Reboot Click on the Reboot button to reboot the system.
-Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+Web Page Item Description Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.
 Download Template Press the Download Template button to create an autoprovisioning file for the device.
-See Section 2.2.8.3, "Download Template Button" Autoprovisioning log The autoprovisioning log provides information about the latest autoprovisioning attempt (i.e. dhcp options and server accessed and files parsed or not found).
+See Section 2.2.9.3, "Download Template Button" Autoprovisioning log The autoprovisioning log provides information about the latest autoprovisioning attempt (i.e. dhcp options and server accessed and files parsed or not found).